stevenwudi/autonomous_driving/Summaries/FCN.md

 ### Adapting classifier for dense prediction
 Recognition nets (Alexnet, etc.) take fixed-size inputs and produce non-spatial outputs.
 The fully connected layers of these nets have fixed dimensions and throw away spatial coordinates.

+The spatial output maps of these convolutionalized models make them a natural choice of dense problems like semantic segmentation.
+With groundtruth available, both the forward and backward passes are straightforward and both take advantage of inherent computation.

+### Shift-and-stich & Upsampling
+Dense predictions can be obtained from coarse outputs by stitching together output from shifted versions of the input.
+This transformation increases the cost by a factor of f square (f being the downsampling factor).

+Decreasing subsampling withing a net is a traedoff, the filters see the finer information but have smaller receptive fields and take longer to compute.

+Another way to connect coarse outputs to dense pixels is interpolation.
+Upsampling with factor f is convolution with a a fractional input stride of 1/f.
+The deconvolutional filter in such layer need not be fixed  but can be learned.
+A stack of deconvolutional layers and activation functions can even learn a nonlinear upsampling.

+Finally, in stochastic optimization the gradient computation is driven by the training distribution.

+## Segmentation Architecture